argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 ### 2. We read them (selectively) as the songs of the perfect God-fearing man - the Messiah

 The book of Psalms is one way God’s given us to talk to him in a way that honors him while never minimizing the trials we know.
 When God the Son became man and put on flesh, he entered into the realm of our temptations, trials, and miseries.
 Christ was “tempted in every way, just as we are, yet was without sin” (Heb.
 4:15).
 He “offered up prayers and petitions with loud cries and tears to the one who could save him from death” (5:7).
 And, “he learned obedience from what he suffered” (v.
 8).
 In the Psalms, we must listen for the voice of the Messiah, which will open up new depths of understanding of him.
 Often, we can work so hard at protecting his divinity, we distance ourselves from his humanity.
-Drew writes,
+(Charles) Drew writes (continuing from 'Songs of the Messiah'),

 > “When we turn to the words of the Psalter and read them as Christ’s very words, his humanity suddenly comes to life for us.
 We understand more fully what it means that our Lord submitted himself to the yoke of our flesh in order to redeem us.
 Read the words of Psalm 84:1-2—“How lovely is your dwelling place, O Lord Almighty!
 My soul yearns, even faints, for the courts of the Lord” - and then picture Jesus at age twelve sitting with the rabbis in his Father’s house...
 Hear the boy’s quiet words of rebuke to his frantic parents, ‘Why were you searching for me?
 Didn’t you know I had to be in my Father’s house?’
 And then wonder with fresh insight at the words of Psalm 27:4, “One thing I ask of the LORD, this is what I seek: that I may dwell in the house of the LORD all the days of my life, to gaze upon the beauty of the LORD.”